Reception begins at 5:30 p.m.; Performance begins at 6:15 p.m.

 General Admission: $15; Children under 12: $5; Tickets available here.

 For several years Venezuela — once the richest country in South America — has been hurtling toward economic, social and institutional collapse, spurring a regional humanitarian crisis and mass migration.
-On World Refugee Day, Mercy Corps is joining forces with BRAVO Youth Orchestras and celebrated musicians from the Portland community for a special performance and fundraiser benefiting refugees around the world.
+On World Refugee Day, Mercy Corps is joining forces with BRAVO Youth Orchestras and four celebrated professional musicians from the Portland community — including Inés Voglar Belgique, Assistant Principal Second Violin of the Oregon Symphony — for a special performance and fundraiser benefiting refugees around the world.
 This Take Action Happy Hour has a special focus on Venezuela as many families struggle to survive and cross the border in search of a better life.

 BRAVO will welcome 20 students from their summer camp as well as four professional musicians originally from Venezuela and Chile, performing music to honor refugees around the world.

 Professional musicians: Freddy Vilches, cuatro - professor at Lewis & Clark; Inés Voglar Belgique, violin - Asst Principal Second Violin of the Oregon Symphony; Marian Gutierrez, violin - BRAVO Teaching Artist; and Giancarlo Castro, trumpet - BRAVO Teaching Artist.

 About BRAVO Youth Orchestras

 Founded in 2013, serving almost 200 students at Rosa Parks School in North Portland, BRAVO Youth Orchestras is affiliated with El Sistema, the international movement of social change through music founded in Venezuela in 1975.
 BRAVO is the first El Sistema-inspired program in Oregon.